streembit/streembitui/README.md

 [Windows build instructions](https://chromium.googlesource.com/chromium/src/+/master/docs/windows_build_instructions.md)

-To build NW.js please refer to the NW.js [build documentation](http://docs.nwjs.io/en/latest/For%20Developers/Building%20NW.js/).
+To build NW.js from source please refer to the NW.js [build documentation](http://docs.nwjs.io/en/latest/For%20Developers/Building%20NW.js/).

 You must create a config.app.json configuration file in the lib folder, the same location where the config.json file is placed.
 Define the following to the config.app.json